dcspy/dcpmessage/docs/search_criteria.rst

 Supported Fields
 ################

-Only the following search criteria keys are currently supported:
+.. warning:: Only the following search criteria keys are currently supported.
+All other keys in the criteria file will be ignored.

 .. list-table::
    :widths: 20 20 60